2021 Canadian Federal Election – Part 4: Remaining Key Points

 I find this very troubling and look to vote for those who least support this troubling trend.

-Posted on September 13, 2021, in 2021 Canadian Federal Election and tagged Freedom, Freedom of Association, Freedom of Religion, Freedom of Speech, History, Preserving History.
+Posted on September 13, 2021, in Uncategorized and tagged Freedom, Freedom of Association, Freedom of Religion, Freedom of Speech, History, Preserving History.
 Bookmark the permalink.
 Leave a comment.